csonuryilmaz/appcircle-cache-push-component/README.md

 ### System vs. Repository

-In order to identify between a repository resource and a system resource, cache step checks prefix of the given pattern.
+In order to identify between a repository resource and a system resource, cache step checks prefix for each given pattern.

 Resource word, used in the document, means files or folders in this context.

 Repository resources begin with directly glob pattern.
 They shouldn't be prefixed with `/` or other folder tree characters.